 export JAVA_HOME=/usr/lib/jvm/java-1.5.0 cd $IPOPTDIR/build/Ipopt/contrib/JavaInterface make

-This will generate the Java class org/coinor/Ipopt.class, which you will need to add into your Java project and the shared object lib/libjipopt.so (on Linux/UNIX) or lib/libjipopt.dylib (on Mac OS X) or the DLL lib/jipopt.dll (on Windows).
+This will generate the Java class org/coinor/Ipopt.class, which you will need to make available in your Java code (i.e., add $IPOPTDIR/build/Ipopt/contrib/JavaInterface to your CLASSPATH) and the shared object lib/libjipopt.so (on Linux/UNIX) or lib/libjipopt.dylib (on Mac OS X) or the DLL lib/jipopt.dll (on Windows).
 In order to test your JIPOPT library you can run two example problems by issuing the command make test inside the JIPOPT directory.

 NOTE: The JIPOPT build procedure currently cannot deal with spaces